 Once they started homeschooling, they found that there was not a complete curriculum that fit all of their wants and needs.
 As a result, they had to pull in resources from multiple places as well as write their own curriculum, but their dream was to have a curriculum where the Bible was used as one of the primary textbooks.
 That was in 2002 and after years of work writing their own homeschool curriculum for their own kids and then their friend’s kids, they have put together all of their work and resources and made it available to everyone on their website HomeschoolingTorah.com.

-In addition to this, our friend Tyler Dawn Rosenquist from The Ancient Bridge, author of The Bridge and King, Kingdom, Citizen is also working on Context For Kids – A New Homeschooling Supplementary Curriculum for Bible/History that would integrate perfectly with the resources from Homeschooling Torah.
+In addition to this, my friend Tyler Dawn Rosenquist from The Ancient Bridge, author of The Bridge and King, Kingdom, Citizen is also working on Context For Kids – A New Homeschooling Supplementary Curriculum for Bible/History that would integrate perfectly with the resources from Homeschooling Torah.

 With these two tools, we can equip our kids to know not only their ABC’s and 123’s but also the proper historical context surrounding the Bible.
 This alone will give them a huge advantage over those of us who have had to learn the hard way how to defend our faith in a world that views us as “weird” for wanting to follow the whole word of YHWH.

-I, along with everyone here at Torah Babies, hopes that these resources are a blessing to you and your family.
+I hope that these resources are a blessing to you and your family.